JayLovesProgramming/DayZ_Server_Manager/README.md

 Run the start.bat

-When you run the start.bat it should open the python script which then opens this window.
+When you run the start.bat it should open the python scripts which then opens this window.
 The rest is pretty self explantory.
 If you want the server to automatically start when you hit start.bat then you have that option to enable or disable
 ![image](https://github.com/user-attachments/assets/354d2b87-79cd-48e7-8091-e174cc6d28cd)